 Use this free set of fillable PDF templates to obtain the required approvals and permissions from families.

-Before diving into the specific forms, it is helpful to understand why they are so vital.
-At their core, consent forms provide legal authorization for you to care for a child in specific situations.
-They protect your staff by giving them clear guidelines on how to act, whether that involves administering medication or handling a medical emergency.
+Childcare consent forms matter because they provide legal authorization for you to care for a child in specific situations.
+They protect your staff by giving them clear guidelines on how to act during a medical emergency or when administering medication.

-Furthermore, clear documentation builds trust.
-When you present families with comprehensive, professional consent forms, it signals that you take their child's safety and privacy seriously.
-It shows that you have thought through potential scenarios and have a plan in place.
+Clear documentation also builds trust with families.
+When you present comprehensive, professional consent forms, it signals that you take child safety and privacy seriously.
+It shows that you have planned for potential scenarios and established proper protocols.
 This level of professionalism reassures families that their children are in capable hands.

 5 essential consent forms for your childcare program